 - Antibody test to see if cryptosporidium is in the stool

 - Stool exam with special techniques (AFB staining)

 - Stool exam using a microscope to look for the parasites and their eggs

 There are several treatments for cryptosporidium enteritis.

-Drugs such as nitazoxanide have been used in children and adults.
-Other drugs that are sometimes used include:
+Medicines such as nitazoxanide have been used in children and adults.
+Other medicines that are sometimes used include:

-These drugs often help only for a little while.
+These medicines often help only for a little while.
 It is common for the infection to return.

 The best approach is to improve immune function in people who have a weakened immune system.
 In people with HIV/AIDS, this can be done by using highly active antiviral therapy.
 Using this type of treatment can lead to a complete remission of cryptosporidium enteritis.